socrata-platform/socrata-test-common/README.md

 called `mocks` and to import these mocks as `common.mocks` to avoid confusing/shadowing of packages.

-## com.socrata.test.http ##
-Code directly related to Socrata-Http.

-To use this functionality you will need to pull in the appropriate socrata-http packages as dependencies.

-### ResponseSugar ###
-Currently the only class in this package is `ResponseSugar`, which when mixed in provides `unpackResponse`.

-This is useful because it allows accessing responses via the Scala API that Socrata-Http provides instead of having to fall back to capturing output and using the underlying `HttpServletResponse`

 # A Simple Example #
-This is an example from TileServer.

 TestBase.scala:
 ```scala
 import org.scalatest._